-A mandatory reporter who suspects that abuse has occurred when one child is caring for another is required by law to make a child abuse report.
-DHS will then determine if any action should be taken.
+A mandatory reporter who suspects that abuse has occurred when one child is caring for another is required by law to make a report of suspected child abuse.
+The DHS will then determine if any action should be taken.

 Physical Abuse